noelkronenberg/hub-visa/local-install-instructions.md

 # Local install instructions

-The course uses Python 3 and some data analysis packages such as numpy, pandas, scikit-learn, and matplotlib.
+The project uses Python 3 and some data analysis packages.

 ## Install Miniconda